dx-ted-emea/iot-labs/lab2-energy monitor/README.md

 This Key Challenge is implemented through the use of [Storm with HDInsight](README-STORM.md)

+### Key Challenge 3 - Scalable Data Processing

+Following on over a history of millions of M2M messages, any accrued data is likely to be of large size.
+Existing examples of M2M, IoT origin data stores are measured in petabytes.

+In order to process this, a scalable data processing platform can significantly reduce the complexity of managing runtime operations over such a large amount of data.
+Typical approaches to scalable data processing involve breaking down jobs into smaller tasks, distributing these tasks across multiple machines and then gathering the results of these tasks into a single overall result.

+Such a framework, Hadoop, can be utilised on Azure through the HDInsight service.

+More of how to achieve this can be found in [HIVE](HIVE.md).

 ## Following on ##

 The results of the message ingestion and processing can be visualised in Lab 4.